Hendrix-CS/csci235/index.md

 * If the student submits the revisions by the agreed deadline, the revised project will receive a passing grade.

 ## <a name="latedays">Late Policy</a>
-If a student needs an extension, the instructor must be notified by email or Microsoft Teams message by 4 pm on the day prior to the due date.
+If a student needs an extension, the instructor must be notified by email or Microsoft Teams message prior to the deadline.
 This notification email must state the duration of the requested extension.
 The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.